When it comes to contact center performance management, it's crucial that you know your metrics.

 As mentioned above, you should track the number of interactions per channel individually.

-We suggest taking note of the average number of interactions per day, per week and per month, so you have more time-related data.
-It is also useful to record the amount of interactions received during specific time periods, such as Christmas or when you offer a sale, as this will help you to prepare and plan for future events.
+It's also useful to record the amount of interactions received during busy periods, such as Christmas or when you offer a sale, as this will help you to prepare and plan for future events.

 How to track:

-This is a measure of engagement and shows you how well your website is working.
+This is a measure of customer engagement and shows you how well your website is working.

 If the majority of website visits do not lead to an interaction with an agent, your website is not engaging customers sufficiently and you are losing potential customers as a result.

-There are a number of ways you can improve this metric and generate more leads, including adding live chat pop ups to prompt an interaction, and making ‘call us’ buttons more prominent on key pages.
+There are a number of ways you can improve this metric, including adding chat nudges to your site and making click-to-call buttons more prominent on key pages.

 How to track: